appearin/policy/privacy-policy.md

   as a user is responsible for the content you enter into a room name, and the content has to be compliant with our guidelines for Prohibited Content in Terms of Services.
-> The information may be used for the purposes of operating our
+> The information will be used for the purposes of operating our
 > Websites, providing our Services, ensuring the security of our
 > Website and Services, maintaining back-ups of our databases and
 > communicating with you.
 This is required to deliver the Services to